 Kishwaukee College utilizes Concourse Syllabus Management Software for syllabi.
 Faculty are required to complete a syllabus for each course each term prior to the first day of class.
 Concourse provides a template for the syllabus.
 Faculty should at minimum update the following sections: section meeting information, faculty contact information, tentative course schedule, student grading/assessment/and evaluation, and course policies regarding class attendance, active pursuit, and make-up.
-Students have access to view the Concourse Syllabus in the course D2L shell.
+Concourse syllabus information can be found on myKish VPI card.
+Students have access to view the Concourse Syllabus in the course D2L shell